Ofgem Energy Price Cap April 2024: 3 Fascinating Graphs to Understand it Better

 What does the new Energy Price Cap mean?

-While the average rates per kW have gone down for electricity and gas, the daily standard charges have gone up.
+While the average rates per kW for electricity and gas have decreased, the daily standard charges have increased.

 The key details to know about the New Energy Price Cap